Hugh Fraser (actor): Directing

 Fraser has been an associate tutor, director, and member of the audition panel at the Royal Academy of Dramatic Art, specialising in Shakespeare.
 He has also directed several plays, including a production of David Mamet's adaptation of Chekhov's Uncle Vanya, which was staged at Wilton's Music Hall in London in January 2007, with Rachael Stirling as Yelena and the first London production in nearly a century of Kate O'Brien’s play Distinguished Villa at the Finborough Theatre in 2022.

 Writing

 Fraser is the author of a series of crime fiction thrillers featuring contract killer Rina Walker.
 His first novel, Harm, was published in 2015, followed by Threat in 2016.
 The third in the Rina Walker series, Malice, came out in October 2017 and Stealth, in 2018.

 During his appearance on Pointless Celebrities (30 Jan 2021), flute player Hugh explained that he composed the theme melody for the children's programme Rainbow along with other songs for the show and theme tunes for other (unmentioned) TV series.

 Personal life

-He is married to the actress Belinda Lang and they have one daughter.
+He has been married to the actress Belinda Lang since 1988 and they have one daughter, born in 1990.